G, R, S

 In general it is recommended to arrange your nodes within the view such that the data flows from left to right, top to bottom.

-A node can be resized by dragging the edges on the left or right side.
+The width of a node can be changed by dragging its left or right border.

 To reposition the outgoing links of a node, rather than adding a new one, hold Ctrl while dragging from an output socket.
 This works for single as well as for multiple outgoing links.